ElesCloud/ESCDocuments/Training_PhaseThree.md

 - The course must be completed fully from start to finish under a trainer's observation to pass.
 - There is no time limit.
 - The purple-colored pads are checkpoint areas.
 The recruit should set their homepoint on these to save progress.
 This requires the Land group.
-- Client-side assists like pre-jump or disabled hard-fall and movement enhancers are **prohibited**.
-The course was not designed to require anything other than running and jumping.
+- All movemement enhancement is prohibited.
+The course was not designed to require anything other than regular running and jumping.
   - This includes the standard dodgeroll in the HUD.
 The recruit should detach the HUD for this section.
   - Individuals who try to cheat will not pass until they complete the full course without assistance.
 - If the recruit hasn't made any progress in an extended time and there are extenuating circumstances that clearly bar them from succeeding despite their best efforts, the course *may* be skipped.